 Whether you love it or hate it, group work is an unavoidable part of the university experience.
-While it can be challenging at the best of times, a whole new spanner has been thrown into the works thanks to the unfolding global pandemic.
-Thankfully, group work can be done online successfully provided you adhere to some important ground rules.
-UON Learning Development advises that the three keys to online learning success are to manage your time, be proactive, and set up a support network.
-The following tips will help you smash out your group assignments in our new ‘normal’ online environment.
+Assignments can be challenging at the best of times.
+Thankfully, group work can be done successfully provided you adhere to some important ground rules.
+The university’s Academic Learning Support team advises that the three keys to learning success are to manage your time, be proactive, and set up a support network.
+The following tips will help you smash out your group assignments.

 Be transparent about responsibilities and accountabilities

-Being unable to physically meet might make it harder to track progress as a group.
-This is where it is really important to be transparent about individual responsibilities.
-Open communication to allocate accountabilities and specific tasks can keep the whole group functioning and progressing.
+It is really important to be transparent about individual responsibilities.
+Open communication to allocate specific tasks can keep the whole group functioning and progressing.
 Everyone should know who is responsible for a certain element of the assignment.
 Accountability also includes clear and strict deadlines which all in the group are aware of.
-It helps to have these things written down so it is easily visible and accessible.
+It helps to have these things written down on a shared platform like Microsoft Onenote, Planner or in OneDrive so it is easily visible and accessible.

 Utilise online resources

 Regular communication is critical in group work, regardless of whether you are working exclusively online or not.
-Since you won’t be able to catch up with your group after class at uni it is important to find new channels for communication.
-Make a group chat, schedule in Zoom meetings, and keep your team-mates informed on how you are tracking.
+Since you may not be able to catch up with your group after class at uni it is important to find new channels for communication.
+Make a group chat or create meetings in Teams, and keep your team-mates informed on how you are tracking.

 Check-in with each other

-It is a challenging time for most people.
-Thinking about uni could be at the bottom of some people’s priorities.
+Completing group work on top of other university assignments and commitments is a challenging time for most people.
 Whether you are working with new people or friends, it’s important to establish a supportive and considerate environment.
 While that is easier to do with people you are familiar with, it is just as important that you set the scene of respect with classmates you haven’t worked with before too.
 Regularly check in with each other, have some light-hearted non-uni related discussion, and adjust workloads if needed based on what everyone can handle.

 Make it fun